PaolaMalagon/Capstone-Project-G2/README.md

-# Killer Pandas Capstone 🐼
+# 🐼 The Killer Panda's Capstone Project 🐼
 This a repository for our casptone project

 ## Overview ##